 Measure modulation error ratio

 The Modulation Error Ratio (MER) MER object measures the signal-to-noise ratio (SNR) in digital modulation applications.
 You can use these types of measurements to determine system performance in communications applications.
-For example, determining if an EDGE system conforms to 3GPP radio transmission standards requires accurate MER, Minimum MER, and 95th percentile for the MER measurements.
+For example, determining whether a DVB-T system conforms to applicable radio transmission standards requires accurate MER measurements.
 The block measures all outputs in decibels.

 To measure modulation error ratio: